cloudflare/cloudflare-docs/content/cloudflare-one/identity/service-tokens.md

 7. Click **Close**.

-You can now use the service token when you create [Service Auth policies](/cloudflare-one/policies/access/).
-When creating these policies, use the `Service Auth` action to ensure that the identity provider login screen is not required for end users.
+You can now use the service token in your [Access policies](/cloudflare-one/policies/access/) and [device enrollment rules](/cloudflare-one/connections/connect-devices/warp/warp-settings/#device-enrollment-permissions).
+When creating these policies, select the `Service Auth` action to ensure that the identity provider login screen is not required for end users.

 ## Connect your service to Access